 Smoking cessation is the process of quitting smoking.
-Because smoking causes both chemical and psychological dependency, strategies for smoking cessation typically aim to help alleviate physical symptoms and develop tactics to help control the desire to smoke in situations where one might typically smoke.
-Those who wish to quit smoking but find it difficult to do so may find it helpful to speak to a therapist.
+Because smoking causes both chemical and psychological dependence, strategies for smoking cessation typically aim to alleviate physical symptoms and develop tactics to control the desire to smoke in situations where one might typically smoke.
+Those who wish to quit smoking may find it helpful to speak to a therapist.

 - Support groups.
 These may be attended regularly or when the urge to smoke arises.
 There are also telephone support lines available.

 - Nicotine patches and gum provide nicotine to reduce physical cravings.
 Nicotine supplements typically provide progressively smaller quantities of nicotine until the body is no longer dependent on nicotine.

 - Biofeedback methods demonstrate the effects that smoking has on the lungs and overall health, thus increasing motivation to quit.

 - Hypnotherapy uses the power of suggestibility to encourage smoking cessation.
 Hypnosis for smoking addiction may also result in fewer cravings.